Participation Information

 All CWRU students can take applied music lessons (MUAP) for academic credit with affiliated CIM faculty members through our Joint Music Program.

 • Incoming undergraduate music majors will receive notification of their studio placement from the music office in August.
 Each music major (new/returning) will register for primary applied music lessons and Recital Class1.
-Students interested in secondary lessons should complete the Pre-Registration Form: Secondary Applied Music Lessons.
+Students interested in secondary lessons should complete the Secondary Lessons: Policies and Pre-Registration Form.

 • Graduate or professional students in music must receive a lesson assignment from their faculty advisor before meeting with Jennifer Wright during orientation to register.
-Students interested in secondary lessons should complete the Pre-Registration Form: Secondary Applied Music Lessons.
+Students interested in secondary lessons must consult their advisors before beginning the registration process.
+Once approval has been given, students should then complete the Secondary Lessons: Policies and Pre-Registration Form

-• Students should make every effort to register for lessons in SIS and contact their CIM Instructor to schedule their weekly lessons time before the first week of class.
+• Students should make every effort to register for lessons in SIS and contact their CIM Instructor to schedule their weekly lesson time before the first week of class.

-1 Recital Class, a required component of primary lessons for undergraduate music majors that meets every Wednesday, 3:20-4:10 PM in Harkness Chapel.
-Course delivery: in-person and asynchronous instruction.
+1 Recital Class: This required component of primary lessons for undergraduate music majors meets weekly on Wednesday, 3:20-4:10 PM in Harkness Chapel.
+Hybrid course delivery: in-person and asynchronous instruction.
 Students are required to perform once during the academic year and serve as stage managers the week following their performance.

 Helpful Resources